Fertiprotekt: Activity

 Network seminars take place annually.
 The centres involved are obliged to regularly take part in these annual conferences.

 Problems

-Some methods, such as cryoconservation of sperm and in-vitro fertilisation (IVF) are well established.
+Some methods, such as cryoconservation of sperm, as in a sperm bank, and in-vitro fertilisation (IVF) are well established.
 Others have only been introduced over the last few years, such as cryoconservation of ovarian tissue prior to chemotherapy for later transplantation and the cryoconservation of unfertilized egg cells.
 These services are therefore not fully covered by statutory health insurance in Germany.